Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers

+Note that although in Theorem \ref{TA} (or \ref{Ttheory}) $\Sigma$ is assumed to be a closed surface, the theorem can be modified to apply to other situations, as for example those in sections \ref{S:Cat} or \ref{S:ccat}.
+Moreover in Theorem \ref{TA}(v) we determine in full generality the first nontrivial term in the expansion of the area $|\Mhat|$ of $\Mhat$ in terms of the sizes of its catenoidal bridges, a new result even for the earlier doubling constructions.
+Finally we expect that Theorem \ref{TA} (or \ref{Ttheory}) will be an important step in proving a ``general'' doubling theorem asserting without any symmetry assumptions that any base surface $\Sigma$ with $|A|^2+\Ric(\nu,\nu)>0$ has infinitely many minimal doublings.

-As an example we next apply Theorem \ref{TA} to doublings of the Clifford torus $\T^2$.
+As an example we next apply Theorem \ref{TA} to construct doublings of the Clifford torus $\T^2$ in Section \ref{S:clifford}.
 Recovering the doublings already known \cite{kapouleas:clifford,Wiygul} is fairly straightforward (see Remarks \ref{R:oldT} and \ref{R:uniqueness}).
 The catenoidal bridges in these doublings are located at the points of a $k\times m$ rectangular lattice $L$ with $k,m$ large ($m/k$ a priori bounded).
 We construct new doublings by allowing any $k\ge3$ (see Theorem \ref{Tcmain1} and for $k=1,2$ see Remark \ref{R:k12}), or by arranging for three bridges per fundamental domain when $k,m$ large (see Theorem \ref{Tcmain2}).
-Further results not discussed in this article are possible with more bridges per fundamental domain and any $k\ge3$.
-Note that the case of the Clifford torus is unusual because the background has $O(2)\times O(2)$ symmetry; the $O(2)\times\Z_2$-symmetric backgrounds on which we concentrate in Part II are not as symmetric but more common.
+Further results not discussed in this article are possible \cite{douT}, with more bridges per fundamental domain and any $k\ge3$, and also different symmetry groups, including constructions generalizing \cite[Example 13]{PRu} (related to torus knots).
+Note that the case of the Clifford torus is unusual because the background has $O(2)\times O(2)$ symmetry; the $O(2)\times\Z_2$-symmetric backgrounds on which we concentrate in Part II are less symmetric but more common.